 Take the Rim Trail south toward Sunset Point where you started.
 You can see the trail you just hiked below and feel a sense of accomplishment!

-Top 10 Causes of Injuries at Bryce Canyon
+Top Causes of Hiking Injuries at Bryce Canyon

 The injuries listed on the National Park Service – Bryce Canyon website mostly relate to hiking: